 This Handbook is intended as a comprehensive guide to the Section 232 Program, and supersedes prior handbook or other guidance specifically on the Section 232 Program, consistent with statutory and regulatory requirements.
 Handbook chapters may include appendices which list the most recently published transactional documents, but the Handbook also covers transactions for which earlier versions of the documents were used and are in force.
-There may also be instances where existing guidance (particularly related to Borrower audited financial statement matters), references "Multifamily Housing", because the guidance was issued at a time when the Section 232 Program was a part of the Office of Multifamily Housing, and thus is still applicable to Section 232 Projects.
+There may also be instances where existing guidance (particularly related to Borrower audited financial statement matters), references "Multifamily Housing", because the guidance was issued at a time when the Section 232 Program was a part of the Office of Multifamily Housing, and thus is still applicable to Section 232 Projectsprojects.
 If a particular Section 232 program matter is not addressed in this Handbook, and appears in other guidance, questions regarding applicability may be raised with ORCF.

 This Handbook is part of "Program Obligations," a term used in multiple controlling documents and also at various places in this Handbook.
-"Program Obligations" means (1) all applicable statutes and any regulations issued by HUD pursuant thereto that apply to the Project, including all amendments to such statutes and regulations, as they become effective, except that changes subject to notice and comment rulemaking shall become effective only upon completion of the rulemaking process, and (2) all current requirements in HUD handbooks and guides, notices, and mortgagee letters that apply to the Project, and all future updates, changes and amendments thereto, as they become effective, except that changes subject to notice and comment rulemaking shall become effective only upon completion of the rulemaking process, and provided that such future updates, changes and amendments shall be applicable to the Project only to the extent that they interpret, clarify and implement terms in this Agreement rather than add or delete provisions from such document.
+"Program Obligations" means (1) all applicable statutes and any regulations issued by HUD pursuant thereto that apply to the Projectproject, including all amendments to such statutes and regulations, as they become effective, except that changes subject to notice and comment rulemaking shall become effective only upon completion of the rulemaking process, and (2) all current requirements in HUD handbooks and guides, notices, and mortgagee letters that apply to the Projectproject, and all future updates, changes and amendments thereto, as they become effective, except that changes subject to notice and comment rulemaking shall become effective only upon completion of the rulemaking process, and provided that such future updates, changes and amendments shall be applicable to the Projectproject only to the extent that they interpret, clarify and implement terms in this Agreement rather than add or delete provisions from such document.
 Handbooks, guides, notices, and mortgagee letters are available on HUD's official website:

-http://portal.hud.gov/hudportal/HUD?src=/program_offices/administration/hudclips or a successor location to that site.
+http://portal.hud.gov/hudportal/HUD?src=/program\offices/administration/hudclips or a successor location to that site.
+Email Blasts and FAQs may provide additional clarification to existing policies and are also available on the website.